cloudfoundry/community/toc/rfc/rfc-0027-generic-per-route-features.md

 * The map MUST only use strings as keys.
 * The map MUST only use numbers, strings and the literal values `true` and `false` as values.

+### Size Limits

+To prevent excessive NATS bandwidth consumption, Cloud Controller MUST enforce a configurable maximum size for the serialized route options map.
+This limit applies to the total JSON-encoded size of the `options` field.

+**Default limit**: 1024 bytes (1 KB)

+**Behavior**:
+- Cloud Controller MUST validate the size of route options when a route is created or updated
+- If the serialized options exceed the configured limit, Cloud Controller MUST reject the request with an appropriate error (HTTP 422 Unprocessable Entity) and a message indicating the size limit was exceeded
+- The limit MUST be configurable by operators via the `cc.max_route_options_size` BOSH property

+**Rationale**: Route registration messages are transmitted via NATS at a configurable interval (default: 20 seconds) from each app instance to each GoRouter instance.
+Large route options can significantly impact NATS bandwidth in deployments with many app instances.
+A 1 KB default accommodates most use cases (e.g., ~25 app GUIDs in an allowlist) while protecting platform stability.

+**Operator guidance**: Operators can tune NATS bandwidth consumption for route options by adjusting two settings:
+- **Route options size limit**: Controls the maximum size per route (default: 1 KB)
+- **Route emit interval**: Controls how frequently routes are re-registered (default: 20s)

+Operators with larger route options requirements MAY increase the size limit while also increasing the emit interval to maintain acceptable bandwidth usage, depending on their deployment characteristics.

 ### Required Changes

 #### CLI